 One important thing to remember about household moving insurance is that movers are not liable for damage to items inside boxes you packed, unless there is physical damage to the box itself.
 The easiest way to protect against this sort of damage is to hire the moving company to professionally pack your fragile and valuable items.
 If there is damage to items that were professionally packed, the moving company is liable for the loss.

 You may already be covered for a move under your home insurance policy or have the opportunity to pay a premium for short-term coverage.
-Otherwise, you can purchase extra insurance from the moving company who may offer a deal from third party insurance provider, such as uShip Cargo Insurance.
+Otherwise, you can purchase extra protection, such as uShip Protection Plan.